Princessayomide53/Princessayomide53/README.md

 - Princess Finished from Oduduwa University, Studied Biochemistry.

 - An enthusiastic and result-driven individual with a strong yearning to learn.
-Excellent organization, presentation, and time management skills in effectively communicating with people and paying attention to details.
-He has demonstrated integrity, teamwork, dexterity and leadership skills to effectively work in a professional setting with proven ability to be strategic, tactical and engage in critical thinking in complex problem solving.
+Excellent organization, presentation, and time management skills in effectively communicating with people and paying attention to details. she has demonstrated integrity, teamwork, dexterity and leadership skills to effectively work in a professional setting with proven ability to be strategic, tactical and engage in critical thinking in complex problem solving.

 - 🔭 I’m currently working on an Open Source Project.

-- 👯 I’m looking to collaborate on Fullstack web development, and Open-Source Projects
+- 👯 I’m looking to collaborate on Fullstack web development.

-- 🤔 I’m looking for help with nice web animations with GSAP, framer-motion etc.
+- 🤔 I’m looking for help with nice web animations.

 - 💬 Ask me about Frontend Web Development.